hoodiecrow/ConsTcl/README.md

 ### Strings

 Procedures for dealing with strings of characters.
+After numbers, strings are the most common form of real-world data in computing.
+Lisp has strings, both constant and mutable, but some of the uses for strings in other languages are instead taken up by symbols.

 #### String class